nucypher/nucypher/docs/source/support/faq.rst

 (staker with NU) that performs stake management while the worker is low-value and needs to remain unlocked while running (software wallet) since it used by an Ursula node.

-You should stake with one address and set the worker to be a different address Subsequently, you can bond the worker address to the stake.
+You should stake with one address and set the worker to be a different address.
+Subsequently, you can bond the worker address to the stake.